 Intermediate Wildland Fire Behavior

 Prepares the prospective fireline supervisor to undertake safe and effective fire management operations.
 It is the second course in a series that collectively serves to develop fire behavior prediction knowledge and skills.

 FRP295 3 credits

 Prepares students with the foundation needed prior to entering a program in emergency services, such as firefighting, paramedicine or law enforcement, by providing an overview of the key topics that promote a life of health and wellness in the emergency services field.
 Students are given the opportunity to assess their current lifestyles and their relationships to wellness, physical fitness, nutrition, and risk for illness/disease.
 With appropriate participation and study, students will finish the class with a firm understanding of community health issues and the relationship of lifestyle to health and longevity so as to plan realistic short- and long-term health goals.
 Fulfills health general education requirement within the Fire Science AAS degree.

-Prerequisites: RD30 and WR30 or designated placement test scores.
-Offered fall term or as demand requires.
+Prerequisites: RD30 or RD90 and WR30 or WR90, or designated placement test scores.